-The Program in American Studies enjoys a strong community of graduate students (English, History, Art and Archaeology, Religion, and Anthropology, among others) who engage with one another across disciplines.
-They are active participants of our Noon Workshop series where they engage with scholars’ works in progress and of the Grad Salon where they share their own works in progress with peers and faculty.
+As an interdepartmental program, the Program in American Studies enjoys a strong community of graduate students (English, History, Art and Archaeology, Religion, and Anthropology, among others) who engage with one another across disciplines.
+They are active participants of our Noon Workshop series, where they engage with scholars’ works in progress, and of the Grad Salon, where they share their own works in progress with peers and faculty.
 They organize the annual American Studies Graduate Student Conference.

 The Program supports graduate students by offering funding for research at various stages of their careers at Princeton and for further training in interdisciplinary studies.
 Our graduate student affiliates are interested in interdisciplinarity as research practice and as pedagogy.

-As an interdepartmental program, American Studies does not admit graduate students directly to the University or award a degree.
+As an interdepartmental program, American Studies does not admit graduate students directly to the University or award a degree or formal certificate.

 Anne A. Cheng

 M. Christine Boyer, Architecture